IntelRealSense/librealsense/doc/installation_jetson.md

 NVIDIA's L4T delivers an Ubuntu-based distribution with a customized kernel based on version 4.9/5.10.
 The way the kernel is configured and deployed is different from a desktop Ubuntu image with two notable differences being the list of kernel modules included in default configuration and the way a new image is flashed.

 And while it is possible to rebuild and flash a new kernel image the procedure can be perceived as challenging and shall be performed with extra caution.
 This guide comes with a script that allows to modify the kernel modules with Librealsense2-related patches without replacing the kernel image.
-The script has been verified with **Jetson AGX Xavier™** board using L4T versions 5.0.2 (Sept 2020) and 6.0.
+The script has been verified with **Jetson AGX Xavier™** board using L4T versions 5.0.2 and 6.0.
 Scroll to the end of the guide for details.

 ### 4. Install with Debian Packages
  The minimum JetPack SDK required to run the precompiled Debians is [JetPack version 5.0.2](https://developer.nvidia.com/jetpack-sdk-441-archive) ( L4T 35.1 , CUDA version 11.4).